RickeySerna/Braintree-Data-Visualization-Tool-with-Chart.js/README.md

-# Braintree-Data-Visualization-Tool-with-Chart.js
+# Braintree Data Visualization Tool with Chart.js

 Hello!

 This is a data visualization tool for Braintree gateways using Chart.js.
-It is a website which generates two charts; a Transaction Timeline and Transaction Volume by Day.
+It is a website which generates two charts; Transaction Timeline and Transaction Volume by Day.
 They are in the form of a line chart and a bar chart respectively.
-The chart site is empty upon loading the site, then a start and end date can be selected in the date fields.
-Once chosen, you can hit the Submit button and both charts will be generated.
+Enter a start and end date in the designated date fields, then hit the Submit button and both charts will be generated.

 ## Transaction Timeline